 By offering open, beginner-friendly platform with automatically adjusting goals and lessons, we can aim at a wider market than any other player.

 This is just an example of course.
 You should always take your idea and try to turn it into an elevator pitch like that.
-If you cannot summarize your business within 2-3 sentences, you are overcomplicating problem, or worse, you don’t understand what you are doing yourself.
+If you cannot summarize your business within 2-3 sentences, you might be overcomplicating the problem, or worse, you don’t understand what you are doing yourself.

-So what is the app I will be working for the next week?
+So what is the app I will be working for the next few weeks?
 I am releasing a Task/Todo app.
 While there are hundreds of task/todo apps, there is none, that can fulfill my own, basic needs.
 This forces me to use a piece of paper and a pen to organize my days, which is quite irritating and time-consuming.
-I have created a model for task system on a paper, tested it for two weeks, and I can confirm that it works great.
+I have created a model for task management on a paper, tested it for two weeks, and I can confirm that it works great.
+So I can go ahead with turning it to the app.

-I use Google Keep myself (and I will keep using it), but I could not find an online solution that will complete it.
+I use Google Keep (and I will keep using it), but I could not find an online solution that will pick up, where keep can’t make it.
 I tried everything from Evernote, through Wunderlist, to Ike.

-As of revenue stream – I will try to sell subscriptions for extended features version for small annual and lifetime fee.
+As of revenue stream – I will sell subscriptions to it or lifetime plans for interested.

-I am hoping to get over two thousand initial users from Product Hunt and first-week promotion.
-I also wish to generate around $600-700 of revenue through the launch (launch = first week of releasing it).
-This would require about 60 paid members (3% free to paid), which I think is ambitious for the first Phassive launch, but not impossible.
-In the long term, I would expect to grow by 10-20% a month and keep $500-1000 in revenue.
+I am hoping to get over a thousand initial trial users from Product Hunt and first-week promotion.
+I also wish to generate around $800-1000 of revenue through the launch (launch = first week of releasing it).
+This would require about 30 paid members (3% free to paid), which I think is ambitious for the first Phassive launch, but not impossible.
+In the long term, I want it to grow by 10-20% a month and keep around $1000 in revenue.
 I imagine this project will be self-propelling – existing users will be slowly spreading the word creating a marketing/revenue snowball effect.
-My highly optimistic goal is to keep getting 300 premium members a month ($3-4K of revenue a month).
-But since I am more of a centrist than optimist/pessimist, I always plan business with a pinch of healthy pessimism.
-As said before, over-optimism is unhealthy, the same with extensive pessimism.
-Aim for centrism and add a squeeze of cynicism to stay cool.
+My forecasting for the Task app is between $350-$3,000 a month.
+It’s large spread, but this is what my gut and experience tell me.

-Getting 60 premium members is my main goal.
-But then again – even if I am the only premium user of the app, I will be still happy about it, since it will fix my issue and save me some time!
+Getting 30 premium members is my main goal.
+But then again – even if I am the only premium user of the app, I will be still happy about it, since it fixes my own issue and save me some time!

-Keep an eye on a new Task Management app on the Product Hunt within the next two weeks!
+Keep an eye on a new Task Management app on the Product Hunt within few weeks!

 Thank you for checking my passive income blog and keep an eye on this space.
 I will add new articles documenting the process every 1-2 weeks.